BackupTheBerlios/nagelfar/doc/README.txt

 If you do not have 8.4, you can run Nagelfar as a Starkit using a 8.4 based Tclkit. http://wiki.tcl.tk/tclkit

-To check 8.5 code with {expand}, Nagelfar must be run with 8.5.
+To check 8.5 code with {*} syntax, Nagelfar must be run with 8.5.

 USAGE